Splinter0/mastersplinter/content/cv/_index.md

 February 2024 - Present
 - Focusing on novel attacks against authentication and access control solutions and applying them to various bug bounty programs.
 - Hacking on YesWeHack, Intigriti and HackerOne
-- Found vulnerabilities that resulted in 6+ CVEs, one of which in
+- Found vulnerabilities that resulted in 6+ CVEs, including one that affected all major mobile
 - Submitted 5+ critical and 10+ high findings in the first 3 months of bug bounty hunting

+<div style="page-break-after: always;"></div>

 #### Debricked - Application Security Specialist & Backend Engineer
 June 2021 - February 2024